Recent studies suggest hemp extracts may have neuroprotective potential, possibly more than CBD isolate.

 Another 2018 study, published in ASC Omega, found that a hemp seed extract containing these active compounds was able to protect a rodent’s brain against inflammation.
 The authors of this study suspect that the polyphenols (micronutrients) in the hemp extract may play a part in this process of neuroprotection.

-In a subsequent study, published in Current Bioactive Compounds in April of 2019, another group of researchers found neuroprotective effects on the same neuroblastoma cell line discussed in the South Australian study.
-This time, the scientists used two different preparations of hemp extract: One was obtained from raw hemp while the other came from the same plant material that had undergone the decarboxylation process.
+In a subsequent study, published in Current Bioactive Compounds (2019), another group of researchers found neuroprotective effects on the same neuroblastoma cell line discussed in this South Australian study.
+This time, the scientists used two different preparations of hemp extract.
+One came from raw hemp while the other came from the same plant material that had undergone the decarboxylation process.
 Finally, they tested their effects on another cell line, BV-2, which represents the “microglia” cell type.
 In parallel to the two different extracts, they also tested the effects of pure CBD (cannabidiol).

 The results showed that the decarboxylated hemp preparation was more effective at conferring neuroprotection to BV-2 cells than pure CBD.
 These results suggest that the effects of hemp extract extend beyond that of CBD.
 Furthermore, these suggest that whole plant extracts likely contain other constituents that add to CBD’s perceived benefits.